tayre/klv-decoder/README.md

 ```bash
 ffmpeg -i rtsp://{camera_source_url} -map: 0:0 -map 0:1 -f mpegts -codec:v mpeg1video -b:v 800k -r 24 -s 800:600 http://127.0.0.1:8081/secretkey
 ```
-This is obviously using a hd-zoom stream, but we could extend this to other payload RTSP feeds.

 As noted in the JSMpeg [docs](https://github.com/phoboslab/jsmpeg/blob/master/src/jsmpeg.js), the [player](app_url/src/jsmpeg/player.js#L46) sets up the connections between the source, demuxer, decoders, and renderer.
 In order to extend JSMpeg to accept a data stream we subscribe the demuxer to the correct stream identifier (per the STANAG spec it is _0xBD_), implement the decoder, and then send the resultant data to the renderer.